EDUlib/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 Daily Student Enrollment Chart
 ======================================

-Each marker on this chart represents the total number of enrolled learners on a particular date.
+The daily student enrollment chart is a stacked area chart: the filled area represents the total number of enrolled learners on a particular date.
+For courses that offer more than one type of certificate, different colors represent the number of students who have opted for an honor certificate, a verified certificate, or who are enrolled through a professional education program.
 Moving your cursor over the chart shows a tool tip with the enrollment count for each day.

 The chart includes enrollment data for every day, beginning with the automated enrollment of the course creator when the course was created in Studio.
 This